yitalu/policy-bargaining-game/README.md

 To be able to participate in the study, register by Saturday, Nov 14th, 11:59 pm.
 The register link is <https://forms.gle/ec6oZYZB6NG7FMrt5>.
 Make sure the info you provide is correct.

 ### Study Link
 Click the link right before the starting time of the session you've registered: <https://policy-bargaining-game.herokuapp.com/room/sbu_id/>.
-Use your SBU ID when asked to enter the participant label.
+Use your (registered) SBU ID when asked to enter the participant label.
 You would NOT be able to attend an unregistered session.

+After entering your participant label (SBU ID), you will be taken to a waiting page.
+Please wait for the session to begin patiently.
+If you accidentally close your browser during the session, simply click the above link and enter your SBU ID again.
+You will be brought to the page where you left off.

 ### Contact Information
 If you have any questions, encounter any web issues during the study, or believe your responses were not recorded, you may contact Yi-Ta Lu at <yi-ta.lu@stonybrook.edu>.